Level 4 Home Care Package: What’s Offered

 What Will the Government Contribute?

-Although the amount of government funding increases every year, as of March 2021, the maximum daily subsidy rate at Level 4 is $1413.50.
+The amount of government funding increases each year.
+From July 2021, the maximum daily subsidy rate at Level 4 is $143.50.
 This amounts to approximately $52,400 in funding annually.

 Keep in mind that, in some instances, the government may approve you for a Level 4 package, but start by assigning you to a lower package level so that you can start receiving funding sooner.